EranBoudjnah/Loaders/README.md

 ### License

 This project is distributed under the terms of the MIT License.
-See [LICENSE.md](LICENSE) for details.
+See [LICENSE](LICENSE) for details.